Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `levelupsPerAttribute`

+*Read-only*.
 Array-style table access to how many skill levels there have been for each of the 8 attributes.

 **Returns**: